- Lambeth Youth Council

 Becoming: an Evening with Michelle Obama In conversation with Chimamanda Ngozi Adiche

-On Monday 3rd December 2018, two members of the Lambeth Youth Council, Rianna and Raven, attended this exciting event.
+On Monday 3rd December 2018, three members of the Lambeth Youth Council, Rianna,Raven and Ricardo attended this exciting event.
 They listened to Michelle Obama talk about a number of issues, her experience in the White House as First Lady to her husband, President Barack Obama, and about her book, ‘Becoming’.
 Here’s what they had to say about this great opportunity.

 Q. What did the event mean to you?